dlicudi/cv/docs/projects.md

     OLM_Decoder->>OLM_Processor: Processing
     OLM_Processor->>MongoDB: Storage
 ```

-Designed and implemented a Python-based system for processing Online Mediation platform data, managing the collection and decoding of logs from various network streams:

 - **Collector**: Utilizes SFTP to fetch log files from multiple predefined streams, organizing and managing these files across local directories for processing.
 Features include:
   - Monitoring specific directories for new log files.